toliaqat/xenon-wiki/JavaScript-Services.md

 ## Overview

 WebUI front-end applications are often supposed to receive PUSH notifications from backend.
-In DCP this problem is solved via ability to register remote DCP services attached through WebSocket connection to a node.
+In Xenon this problem is solved via ability to register remote Xenon services attached through WebSocket connection to a node.
 Such services may be invoked by any other services and they may be used as subscribers for other services updates as well.

 ## WebSocket Connection

-DCP host provides common pure JavaScript library for establishing and managing WebSocket connections to a DCP node.
+Xenon host provides common pure JavaScript library for establishing and managing WebSocket connections to a Xenon node.
 This library is available at:

 ```
 /user-interface/resources/com/vmware/dcp/common/WebSocketService/ws-service-lib.js